Skip Navigation

-You will be contacted and asked to attend an information session to learn more about the donation process.
+The Be The Match Registry will work with you throughout the entire donation process.
+There will be additional testing.
+If your tissue type is still the best match, you will then be asked to donate your healthy cells.
 At that time, you will be told the type of donation being requested: either bone marrow or cells collected from the blood, called peripheral blood stem cells (PBSC) donation.

-The Be The Match Registry® works with donors throughout the entire donation and transplant process.
-The Be The Match Registry is the registry of the C.W.
-Bill Young Cell Transplantation Program and is operated under Federal contracts by the National Marrow Donor Program® (NMDP).
+*The Be The Match Registry is the registry of the C.W.
+Bill Young Cell Transplantation Program and is operated under federal contracts by the National Marrow Donor Program® (NMDP).

-When You are Contacted
+When you are contacted

 A Be The Match Registry representative will contact you if your tissue type matches a patient needing a life-saving transplant.
 However, before you can donate your bone marrow or peripheral blood stem cells, you will: